 Action G.15.a Ensure regular representation to all regional transportation entities, such as UVTMA, Advance Transit, Upper Valley Trails Alliance, etc.

 Action G.15.b Investigate passenger train possibilities.
+WHAT?

 energy

 We are in an era of significant change in the use of energy and the management of energy resources.
 Change based on new research and technology is so rapid that many of the concepts and programs addressed in this chapter may be obsolete within a few years, but the goal of moving to a more sustainable world by conserving resources and reducing greenhouse gases will remain.